![]() |

 Used as substitute for BC and AD.

 Including only those materials that show two cultures interacting, whether that interaction is positive or negative.
 Yo Yes is one example, as is The Oxboy.
-Because the database is so specific, other types of multi-culturalism may be accessed by search for books set outside of the U.S., or using a specific nationality or ethnicity for the protagonist.
+Because the database is so specific, other types of multi-culturalism may be accessed by searching for books set outside of the U.S., or using a specific nationality or ethnicity for the protagonist.

 Ethnicity/Nationality of the Protagonist or Lore :

 Biased in favor of those ethnicities found frequently in the United States.
 If a more specific ethnicity is desired, use the keyword search.
 Lore is given an ethnicity/nationality as is the protagonist.
-Ethnicity/Nationality is also used to reflect the country of origin for folk tales.
+Ethnicity/Nationality is also used to reflect the country of origin for folktales.

 Used to select the gender of the protagonist, without regard to the genre of the book.
 Protagonist means the main character in fiction as well as non-fiction, such as biographies.